limefrogyank/siunitx-pcc/speech.md

 # Speech

+## Units problem

-MathJax with Speech-Rule-Engine do a fantastic job of creating speech in multiple languages for equations.
+MathJax with Speech-Rule-Engine does a fantastic job of creating speech in multiple languages for equations.
 There is *some* support for units by adding the `MathML-Unit` class to the `<mi>` tag (via \class{} in LaTeX format).
 However, it's limited.
 Not every unit is represented.
 One option would be to expand the unit list in the